Kelowna CMA Workforce Insights

 Conclusion

 Employment has seen a decline over the year, highlighting some challenges in the job market.
-Key industries driving the trend are: Construction, Wholesale and retail trade, Professional, scientific and technical services, Health care and social assistance, Information, culture and recreation.
+Key industries driving the trend are: Construction, Wholesale and retail trade, Professional, scientific and technical services, Educational services, Health care and social assistance, Information, culture and recreation.

 Monthly Regional Workforce Trends